The Little Mermaid Jr.: Plot

 Prince Eric, his adviser, Grimsby, and sailors are aboard a ship at sea, discussing the "mythical" merfolk that supposedly live under the sea.
 Grimsby wants Eric to return to court to fulfill his birthright as king.
 However, Eric hears a beautiful voice and commands it to be followed ("Fathoms Below").

 Deep on the ocean floor in the merfolk kingdom, a concert in honor of a thwarted coup d'état by Ursula is underway, being performed by the daughters of Triton the sea king.
 King Triton's court composer, Sebastian the crab, has composed a song for girls to perform ("Daughters of Triton").
 However, the youngest daughter, Ariel, is not there for her solo, bringing the concert to a halt.
 Ariel has forgotten about the concert and is swimming around the surface, admiring a new item for her collection, a fork.
 She reveals that she is fascinated with the human world.
 Together with her best friend Flounder, Ariel visits Scuttle and his fellow seagulls to ask about the human things she's collected, and he explains them somewhat erroneously ("Human Stuff").

 Elsewhere, the sea witch Ursula is planning revenge against, King Triton.
 She was banished from the palace for using black magic, and tells her minions Flotsam and Jetsam to keep an eye on Ariel, whom she thinks will be the key to getting the crown and trident.

-When Ariel returns home, she is berated by King Triton, who is angered to learn that she has been on the surface, since contact between the merfolk and human world is forbidden.
+When Ariel returns home, she is berated by King Triton, who is angered to learn that she has been on the surface, since contact between the merfolk and the human world is forbidden.
 Ariel rushes off upset, and King Triton assigns Sebastian to watch over Ariel to make sure she doesn't get into trouble.
 Ariel sits alone in her grotto, which contains her collection of human things, and imagines living in the human world ("Part of Your World").
 Sebastian shows up and finds out about Ariel's collection of human things, and tells her that the ocean is better than land (“Under the sea”) After, Sebastian notices Ariel has left, so he sets out to look for her.
 Ariel and Flounder meet Scuttle at the surface to see Prince Eric's ship up close.
 On board, Grimsby tells Eric that he must find a bride and take his place as king.
 A storm suddenly hits, and Eric is tossed overboard.
 Ariel saves him from drowning and drags him to shore.
 She realizes that she is falling in love with him, and vows to find a way to be with him ("Part of Your World (Reprise)").